49. NTNIC Poll Mode Driver

 rte_pmd_ntnic_service_set_lcore(RTE_NTNIC_SERVICE_FLM_UPDATE, 12);

-The API will automatically lcore to service core list and map the service to the lcore.
+The API will automatically map a service to an lcore.

 Note